AndrewCarterUK/andrewcarteruk.github.io/_posts/2020-03-21-formula-1-pit-command-recognition.md

 Thus, a good keyword spotting dataset will contain samples of:

 1. Background noise
-2. Words that are not the command words
+2. Words that are not the keywords
-3. Words that sound similar to the command words
+3. Words that sound similar to the keywords
-4. The actual command words that you are hoping to eventually identify.
+4. The actual keywords that you are hoping to eventually identify.

 {% highlight C %}
 {